isomerpages/scdf-ebsc/_being-a-resilient-responder/Physical Fitness.md

 permalink: /being-a-resilient-responder/physical-fitness/
 description: ""
 ---
 As emergency responders, we need to be in good shape to complete challenging tasks such as carrying heavy equipment.
-Being physically fit also helps us to prevent injury and cope better with demands under stress.
+Being physically fit also helps us to prevent injury.

 These are some strategies that you can adopt to take care of yourself and build up your physical fitness.
-Additionally, these strategies allow you to manage your stress and improve your mood.
+Additionally, these strategies allow you to manage your stress and improve your mood, helping you to cope better with demands under stress.
 Remember, **your physical health is as important as your mental health**!

 ### Exercise
 The first strategy to keep yourself in good shape is exercise.
 Check out some of its benefits: